 What is Psychology?

 Psychologists specialize in human behavior.
-In other words, psychologists attempt to understand how the brain functions neurologically and physiologically and how these functions affect behavior.
-The word psychology was first phrased by Rudolp Gockel, a German philosopher during the 1500s.
-Individuals specializing in this field are called psychologists.
-There are numerous branches of psychology.
-To work as a psychologist, an individual must earn a psychology degree.
-Holding a master’s degree in this field will qualify you for many psychology jobs.
-Some psychologists holding master’s degrees specialize in forensic, industrial, and clinical psychology.
+In other words, psychologists attempt to understand how the brain functions neurologically and physiologically and how these functions affect human behavior and belief.
+The word psychology was first phrased by Rudolph Gockel, a German philosopher during the 1500s.

 Psychiatry vs Psychology